corinnaj/mysterious-murder/README.md

 # mysterious-murder
-A murder mystery generator using Ceptre and Q-Learning.
+A murder mystery generator using the concepts found in Ceptre and MCTS agents.

 ### Setup on Windows